This Lamb Chop Recipe has been sponsored by the American Lamb Board. All thoughts and opinions expressed here are my own.

 The ingredients needed to make this lamb chops recipe include:

-- Olive Oil – You’ll need olive oil for both the marinade and for your skillet.
-Any olive oil will work.
+- Olive Oil – You’ll need olive oil for the marinade and your skillet.
+Any type of olive oil will work.

-- Fresh Herbs – I added rosemary and parsley because that’s what I had on hand, but feel free to add other tasty herbs, such as, thyme or oregano.
+- Fresh Herbs – I added fresh rosemary and parsley because that’s what I had on hand, but feel free to add other tasty herbs, such as thyme or oregano.

 - Butter – I like to add 1-2 tablespoons of butter in the final few minutes of cooking for extra flavor.
 If you prefer to keep this recipe dairy-free, feel free to skip it.